List of The Mummy franchise characters: Imhotep

-Imhotep (Arnold Vosloo) is the title character of The Mummy and The Mummy Returns.
-In 1290 BC, Imhotep was High Priest of Osiris under the rule of Pharaoh Seti I. He began an affair with Pharaoh Seti's mistress, Anck-su-namun, and they murdered the Pharaoh when he discovered it.
-After doing so, they were discovered and Anck-su-namun committed suicide with the intention of having Imhotep resurrect her.
-He attempted to do so but was captured at Hamunaptra, and was punished by enduring the Curse of Hom Dai, a ritual that involved mummifying Imhotep alive with his sarcophagus filled with carnivorous scarab beetles.
-As a result of the curse, Imhotep was made an undead fiend with control over sand, other elements, and according to Evelyn the ten plagues of Egypt (six of which are shown in the film).
+Imhotep (portrayed by Arnold Vosloo) is the title character of The Mummy and The Mummy Returns.
+In 1290 BC, Imhotep was the High Priest of Osiris under Pharaoh Seti I. When Seti discovered Imhotep's affair with Seti's mistress, Anck-su-namun, Imhotep and Anck-su-namun killed Seti, with Anck-su-namun committing suicide before the guards could capture her.
+Imhotep had the power to resurrect Anck-su-namun, but was captured at Hamunaptra before he could do so.
+For his crimes, Imhotep was sentenced to endure the Hom Dai curse, where he was mummified and buried alive alongside slow-eating carnivorous scarabs.
+As a result of the curse, Imhotep became an undead fiend with control over sand and the power to invoke the ten plagues of Egypt.

-Three thousand years later, during an archaeological dig, Imhotep was accidentally unleashed and revived.
-After regenerating his body using the flesh and organs of the thieves who had been present when the box containing his organs (in their canopic jars) was opened, he set about trying to resurrect Anck-su-namun again, this time using Evelyn for a sacrifice.
-Ultimately, Imhotep is defeated when his immortality is taken by the powers of the Book of Amun-Ra and he is impaled by a scimitar.
-As he decays back into his skeletal mummy form and falls into the pool from which he summoned Anck-su-namun's soul, he mutters "Death is only the beginning" in Egyptian, to which Evelyn interprets.
+During an archaeological dig, Imhotep is accidentally revived and regenerates his body by systematically hunting and consuming the flesh and organs of those responsible for opening the box containing his canopic jars.
+He nearly succeeds in resurrecting Anck-su-namun using Evelyn as a sacrifice, but is ultimately defeated when his immortality is taken by the powers of the Book of Amun-Ra.
+Imhotep is stabbed and falls into the black pool from which he summoned Anck-su-namun's soul.

-In the second film, Imhotep was resurrected and freed from the resin he was trapped in at the end of the first film.
-He proceeds to seek out the Bracelet of Anubis, which is the key to finding the lair of the Scorpion King.
-The Scorpion King is an ancient warrior whose power Imhotep needs as he is still mortal.
-After finding the bracelet on the arm of Alex O'Connell, Imhotep captures the boy and uses him to find the lair of the Scorpion King.
+In the second film, Imhotep is resurrected and seeks out the Bracelet of Anubis, key to finding the lair of the Scorpion King, an ancient warrior whose power Imhotep needs as he is still mortal.
+After finding the bracelet on the arm of Alex O'Connell, Imhotep captures the boy and uses him to find the Scorpion King.